lunardao/dao/README.md

 ### Governance process

 - **LIP (LunarDAO Improvement Proposal):** A proposal is created using the template in [LIP-0001](https://github.com/lunardao/lip/blob/main/lip-0001.md).
 - **Forum discussions:** A thread is created on the [forum](https://forum.lunardao.net/c/proposals), where the LIP can be discussed.
-The time frame for the community to give input shall be at least one week.
-- **Voting:** Should be announced at least 7 days beforehand, open 72h for voting, 72h Grace period.
+The proposal should be announced at least 7 days before voting.
-- **If treasury related** -> multi-sig.
-- **If treasury unrelated** -> update documents, put in practice.
+- **Voting:** A proposal is submitted on-chain and the voting is opened for 72h.
+- **Grace Period:** Follows voting for another 72h.
+Members can exit the DAO with their funds if they don't want to be affected by the decision.
+- **Execution:** Proposals are submitted on chain, hence the changes will apply automatically with pushing the execution button. - If unrelated to treasury: Stewards update the documents.

 The LunarDAO governance is not limited to LIPs or voting, decisions are also made in the community or committee meetings.
 Voting in LunarDAO is the practical implementation of the willpower of the community.
 The decision making process is not something technical and cannot be separated from our communication/interaction on the forum and on ircd.
 It is important to always seek discussion and encourage diversity in opinions within the community.
 This will aid our development in building a truly decentralized, anonymous and antifragile organization.

 ## LunarDAO Architecture

+**LunarDAO architecture is based on [Moloch V3](https://github.com/Moloch-Mystics/Baal) design, deployed by [DAOhaus](https://daohaus.club/moloch) and customized to fit LunarDAO governance.**

 The design puts an emphasis on anonymity combined with permissionless entry for the initial Squad formation.
 Both are essential for a privacy oriented investment fund which aims to develop infrastructure for parallel economy.